shashankgowdab3/ai-notes-app/README.md

 <<<<<<< HEAD
-This project is a full stack AI Notes App where users can register, log in, and manage their personal notes.
-The application uses JWT-based authentication to securely handle user sessions.
-After logging in, users can create notes by adding a title and content, view their saved notes, and delete notes when needed.
-A key feature of this project is AI integration, where users can generate a short summary of their note content using a Hugging Face AI model through a backend API.
-The frontend is built using Next.js and TypeScript with basic styling, while the backend logic is handled using Next.js API routes and Node.js.
-This project was developed to practice full stack development, authentication, API creation, and integrating AI features into a web application.
+1. AI Notes App is a full stack web application where users can register, log in, and manage their personal notes.
+2. Users can create notes by adding a title and content, view their saved notes, and delete notes when they are no longer needed.
+3. The application uses JWT based authentication to securely handle user login sessions and protect user data.
+4. A key feature of this project is AI integration, where users can generate a short summary of their note content.
+5. The AI summary feature works by sending the note content to a backend API that connects to an AI model.
+6. This demonstrates how AI can be integrated into real world web applications to understand and process user text.
+7. The frontend of the application is built using Next.js and TypeScript with simple and clean styling.
+8. The backend logic is handled using Next.js API routes and Node.js.
+9. This project demonstrates full stack development skills including authentication, API handling, state management, and AI powered features.
 =======
 # ai-notes-app
 >>>>>>> e98ef346090db859c5ee3ce039727e8a076b73be